Indian rummy game complete guide

 The overall objective of the game is to not exceed a fixed score and this score is based on the format of the game.
 The winner is the last player remaining after all other players have exceeded the score limit (61, 101, 201).

-Points Rummy
+Points rummy

 This variant is always preferable for a quick game of Indian Rummy.
 The concept of this format is quite straightforward - players in the game need to make a valid declaration to win the game.
 The winner is the player who declares the cards first.